-In Eq.
-8, is the softmax-normalized weight vector to combine the representations of different layers. is a hyperparameter which helps in optimization and task specific scaling of the ELMo representation.
+In the equation above, is the softmax-normalized weight vector to combine the representations of different layers. is a hyperparameter which helps in optimization and task specific scaling of the ELMo representation.
 ELMo produces varied word representations for the same word in different sentences.
 According to Peters et al. (2018), it is always beneficial to combine ELMo word representations with standard global word representations like Glove and Word2Vec.

 Off-late, there has been a surge of interest in pre-trained language models for myriad of natural language tasks (Dai et al., 2015).
 Language modeling is chosen as the pre-training objective as it is widely considered to incorporate multiple traits of natural language understanding and generation.
 A good language model requires learning complex characteristics of language involving syntactical properties and also semantical coherence.
 Thus, it is believed that unsupervised training on such objectives would infuse better linguistic knowledge into the networks than random initialization.
 The generative pre-training and discriminative fine-tuning procedure is also desirable as the pre-training is unsupervised and does not require any manual labeling.